SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### Breaking change in REST APIs

-As of release 10.18+, wrong values for `pageSize` or `currentPage` result in a response code 422 instead of 500.
+As of release 10.18+, wrong values for `pageSize` or `currentPage` result in a 422 (Unprocessable entity) HTTP status code instead of a 500 (Internal server error) HTTP status code.

 #### Implemented